xelis-project/xelis-vm/README.md

 - `string`
 - `struct`
 - `optional<T>` where T is another type (it allow the value to be nullable)
+- `range<T>` where T is a number type (it allow to iterate over a range of values in a foreach, or have some functions like `contains`)
+- `map<K, V>` where K is a key type and V is a value type (it allow to have a key-value store)

+Arrays of any type are also supported, but they must contain only one type of value (example: `u64[]` and with multi-depth too).

 File extension is `.xel`